suvinay17/NGram/README.md

        arg[5] : String History, please follow the correct way to input this, anything entered in this argument must start with a " quotation marks and end with                     quotation marks.
 Example usage: "My name is Sam."

+Specific Design choices:

- Design choices: 1.
-The input string History is treated as one sentence, and hence only has one set of start of line and end of line tokens.
+       1. The input string History is treated as one sentence, and hence only has one set of start of line and end of line tokens.
 A future improvement                       would be to allow for multiple sentences in the history.

+       2. The top k conditional probabilities prints undefined if either the numerator or denominator is 0 because we are using ln(x) probabilities.

+       3. The conditional probability for the token given history returns Postitive Infinity if either the numerator or denominator is 0, because we are using ln(x) probabilities.